Structured Packing in LLM Training Improves Long Context Utilization: Method

 \section{Method}

-\method{} is a method for constructing training examples that enhance the LLMs' long context utilization.
-This translates to improved performance on a range of tasks like in-context learning, question answering, in-context information retrieval, and long-context language modeling.
+\method{} is a method for constructing training samples that improve the effectiveness of long-context fine-tuning.
+This leads to improved performance in tasks such as in-context learning, question answering, information retrieval, and long-context language modeling ({see Section \ref{sec:large_scale}}).

-\paragraph*{Rationale and intuitions} Capturing long-range dependencies is believed to enhance language modeling and retrieval-augmentation \citep{borgeaud2022retro}.
-However, it is an open question how to achieve such benefits in pre-training or fine-tuning.
+\paragraph*{Rationale and Intuitions}{ Capturing long-range dependencies is believed to enhance language modeling and retrieval-augmentation \citep{borgeaud2022retro}.
+It is an open question how to achieve such benefits in pre-training or fine-tuning.
 The primary difficulty comes from long-range dependencies being rare in training data \citep{deVries2023} and diminishing with distance.
-Thus, it is unlikely that a model will learn to utilize long context without more explicit guidance.
+Thus, it is unlikely that a model will learn to utilize long context without more guidance.

-Recent studies indicate that structuring data, i.e., going beyond the i.i.d. paradigm, might be beneficial or even necessary to achieve good long-context performance. \citep{levine2022icl} develops a theory showing that the trained model establishes stronger dependencies between text segments in the same training example. \cite{data-distributional-properties} indicates that specific distributional properties of the training data have a significant impact on the model's in-context performance.
-Finally, concurrently to our work \citep{shi2023incontext} shows that pre-training on structured data improves the performance of LLMs.

-\method{} follows these intuitions.
-Namely, it constructs training examples by collating mutually relevant documents to increase the dependency density, thus allowing the model to learn to utilize long context.
-We provide additional insights into the distributional properties of \method{} created data at the end of this section and in Appendix \ref{sec:apendix_burstiness}.
+Recent studies indicate that structuring data, i.e., going beyond the i.i.d. paradigm, might be beneficial or even necessary to achieve good long-context performance. \citep{levine2022icl} develops a theory showing that the trained model establishes stronger dependencies between text segments in the same training sample.
+Whereas concurrently to our work \citep{shi2023incontext} shows that pre-training on structured data improves performance (see also Section \ref{sec:related_work} for a more detailed comparison). \method{} follows these intuitions, and constructs training samples by concatenating mutually relevant documents to increase the dependency density, thus allowing the model to learn to utilize long context.}

-\paragraph*{Structured Packing for Long Context (\method)} \method{} starts by picking a random document from the dataset to create a {root of a tree} and continues in a breadth-first manner, each time appending top-$k$ similar documents from the corpus.
-The final sequence consists of the tree flattened according to a certain tree traversal strategy; see Algorithm \ref{alg:splice}.
+\paragraph*{Structured Packing for Long Context (\method)}{ \method{} starts by picking a random document from the dataset to create a {root of a tree} and continues in a breadth-first manner, each time appending top-$k$ similar documents from the corpus.
+The final sequence is generated by flattening the tree according to a specific traversal strategy; see Algorithm \ref{alg:splice}.
+The hyperparameter $k$ introduces flexibility, enabling interpolation between different retrieval modes.
+Specifically, when $k=1$, \method{} simulates a long document by creating a path of related examples.
+For larger $k$ values, \method{} generates examples akin to those used in retrieval-augmented models, e.g. \citep{borgeaud2022retro}. }